-Convert image files with our easy to use and free tool.
-Our tool lets you upload a PNG (Portable Network Graphics) file and from this, create a new image saved in the DXF (Drawing Exchange Format) format that you can then download and edit/use within image file editors or use for high definition printing applications.
+Convert image files with our easy to use and free DXF conversion tool.
+Our tool lets you upload a PNG (Portable Network Graphics) file and from this, create a new DXF (Drawing Exchange Format) formatted file that you can then download and use within AutoCAD and other high definition vector graphics applications.

 First click the "Upload..." button, select your PNG file to upload.
 Select any configuration options.
 When the PNG to DXF conversion has completed, you can download your DXF file straight away.

 We aim to process all PNG to DXF conversions as quickly as possible, this usually takes around 5 seconds but can be more for larger more complex files so please be patient.

 We aim to create the most accurate conversions with our tools.
 Our tools are under constant development with new features and improvements being added every week.

 Yes, of course!
 We do not store the PNG file you submit to us.
 The resulting DXF file, once created is deleted 15 minutes after upload and the download link will expire after this time.

 Yes!
 Our PNG to DXF tool will run on any system with a modern web browser.
 No specialist software is needed to run any of our conversion tools.

 Yes.
 Although you can use an Ad Blocker, if you like our PNG conversion tool please consider white-listing our site.
 When an Ad Blocker is enabled there are some conversion limits on some of our tools and processing/conversion times will be longer.